Brittaney-Everitt/Deep_Learning_Final/README.md

 **countNuclei.m** → A MATLAB script which calculates the percentage of missed nuclei from the testing output of the model.
 The variable "missed" in the script was calculated manually.
 To reproduce this experiment, the hitMap.m file must be run and 24 images with marked predicted nuclei (in red) and ground truth nuclei coordinates (in blue) must be produced.
 Count the number of ground truth coordinates that are not "hit" by any red targets.
 If a red target was on the same circular nuclei as a blue (ground truth) target, the nuclei was counted as a "hit" nuclei.
 If no red targets were on the same circular nuclei as a blue (ground truth) target, the nuclei was counted as a miss.
 See the results section for an example.

 **hitMap.m** → A MATLAB script to create the hitmaps for testing data.
-Each image has predicted nuclei markers, from the the output from the deep learning model, and ground truth nuclei coordinates on each cytology whole slide image.
+Each image has predicted nuclei markers, from the output of the deep learning model, and ground truth nuclei coordinates on each cytology whole slide image.
+The middle of the patch is coordinates (37,37).
+Patch labels are created based on this center coordinate.
+If the patch center is labelled as a nucleu, this coordinate in the whole slide image is labelled as a "hit"

 **main.ipynb** → The Jupyter notebook where the training and testing data is loaded in, deep CNN model is implemented and trained, and results are analyzed